 - Place your computer on a stack of books or box so that the camera is above your eyes- nearly in line with the top of your head.

-- Make eye contact as well as possible by looking straight into the camera.
+- Make eye contact by looking straight into the camera.
 This is tough to do, since it is natural to want to connect with learners’ faces and eyes.
 Remember that you’ll be looking MORE at them if you’re actually looking at the camera.

 - Build in meaningful learner engagement throughout.
 Do at least one activity per outcome.
 Learners should be active at least 50% of the time.